Canon 10D vs Leica X-U Typ 113

 | WiFi |

 |15.||Leica X Vario||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 10D (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 10D or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.